 - 2 -3 tsp vegetable oil

-Preheat oven to 350 degrees F (175 degrees C).
-Grease and flour a 9 inch spring form pan.
+- Preheat oven to 350 degrees F. Line a 9x5 inch and 8.5 x 4.5 inch loaf pans with parchment paper.
 Combine the crumb topping ingredients in a bowl and set aside.

-In a large bowl, mix flour, sugar, baking powder and salt.
+- In a large bowl, whisk together flour, sugar, baking powder, baking soda and salt.

-In a separate bowl, combine mashed bananas, egg, melted butter and milk.
+- In a separate bowl, combine mashed bananas, egg, canola oil and vanilla extract.

-Pour batter into 9-inch springform pan.
-Sprinkle the crumb toppings evenly over the cake surface.
-Bake at 350 degrees F (175 degrees C) for 40 to 45 minutes, or until a toothpick inserted into the center of the cake comes out clean ( some bits of melted chocolate and moist crumbs may be present.)
+- Pour batter into the prepared loaf pans until they are 2/3 full.
+Sprinkle the crumb toppings evenly over the cake batters.
+Bake at 350 degrees F for 50-60 minutes, or until a toothpick inserted into the center of the cakes comes out clean ( some bits of melted chocolate and moist crumbs may be present.)

-To make the chocolate syrup (optional): melt the chocolate in a microwave safe bowl in the microwave for 30-40 seconds at a time.
+- To make the chocolate syrup (optional): melt the chocolate in a microwave-safe bowl in the microwave for 30-40 seconds at a time.
 Once the chocolate is very soft but is still holding its shape, stir with a fork and add the vegetable oil.
 Stir until pourable.
 You may need to add more oil as needed.
-Drizzle the syrup on top of cake.
+Drizzle the syrup on top of cakes.